How to Make Wine Soap: Cold Process and Rebatch Recipes

 Most of us have a zillion different soap molds for making soap.
 If you need to resize this soap batch to fit an existing mold, you’ll find the information you’ll need to do so below.
-This criteria is also helpful if you want to further customize this wine soap recipe.
+This criteria is also helpful if you want to further customize this soap.

-- The water (or liquid content) of this recipe was calculated at 33% of the oil weight.
+- The water (or liquid content) was calculated at 33% of the oil weight.
 (The oil weight is the total amount of all the carrier oils and butters used to make soap.)